yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

 While you’re inside, staying away from people, and stressing over not having enough money, you should check out Dave Ramsey's #1 best seller, <a href="https://www.daveramsey.com/store/product/the-total-money-makeover-book-by-dave-ramsey" target="_blank" rel="noopener noreferrer">_The Total Money Makeover_</a>.
 If you’re so broke you can afford a book, try checking it out on a library app like <a href="https://www.overdrive.com/" target="_blank" rel="noopener noreferrer">Overdrive</a> or <a href="https://www.hoopladigital.com/" target="_blank" rel="noopener noreferrer">Hoopla</a> (these require a library card).

-And another resource that’s always 100% free is <a href="https://www.daveramsey.com/show/" target="_blank" rel="noopener noreferrer">_The Dave Ramsey Show Podcast_</a>.
+Another resource that’s always 100% free is <a href="https://www.daveramsey.com/show/" target="_blank" rel="noopener noreferrer">_The Dave Ramsey Show Podcast_</a>.
 You can learn everything he teaches in the book from the podcast, only the book is more direct and very practical.
 The podcast is a great introduction to his personal finance principles and is a great way to get pumped up about getting your money under control.

 ## I'll be fine for a month or two, but something will have to change beyond that

-Here’s where you can start ramping up your digital assets.
+There’s a lot of money to be made online while working anywhere, specifically, your home while people are sheltering in place.
+Here’s a few ideas that may take a few weeks or months to ramp up, but you can little-by-little earn some decent money doing these.

 ### Teach from home

+I know several people who are teaching voice and instrument lessons from home.
+Even my own mother is doing this while she’s not going into work.
+If you already have students, that’s a plus.
+Just have them meet over Skype or FaceTime instead of in-person.
+If you don’t currently have students, start putting feelers out there on social media or by using your network to find out if anyone knows anyone in need of lessons.

-Link to how to make money as a music teacher
+For more ideas, check out my article on [how to make money as a music teacher](/blog/how-to-make-money-as-a-music-teacher/).

 ### Remote sessions

-Link to focusrite scarlet series
+More and more musicians are doing remote sessions on their free time, and now that tours and shows have been cancelled or postponed, it’s pretty much a necessity.
+This is an easy decision and transition if you already have your own space and recording gear, but don’t be intimidated if you don’t have gear already.
+Recording gear is becoming better and more affordable at the same time.
+If you are starting from scratch, you’ll most likely need a recording interface, studio monitors, and whatever mics and cables are necessary for your instrument.
+Check out <a href="https://www.sweetwater.com/store/manufacturer/Focusrite" target="_blank" rel="noopener noreferrer">Sweetwater’s Focusrite bundles</a> for a place to start.
+In my opinion, anything in Focusrite’s Scarlet series will do the job.

 ### Loop and sample libraries

-If you already own recording gear or decide to buy a pack like I mentioned above, there's no reason not to sell loop and sample libraries
+If you already own recording gear or decide to buy a pack like I mentioned above, there's no reason not to sell loop and sample libraries.
+Just spend some time recording yourself practicing, rehearsing songs, or just goofing off, and chances are, you’ll be making something someone else could use for their recordings or writing session.

+As for selling them, you’ll need a website and an ecommerce platform.
+I’m a huge fan of Shopify, and regularly build ecommerce sites for clients with it.
+I have an advantage in that I can build my own website from scratch, so I use a combination of <a href="https://www.gatsbyjs.org/" target="_blank" rel="noopener noreferrer">GatsbyJS</a>, <a href="https://www.netlify.com/" target="_blank" rel="noopener noreferrer">Netlify CMS </a>, and <a href="https://gumroad.com/" target="_blank" rel="noopener noreferrer">Gumroad</a> for selling things on my site.
+I built by site, hosted it, and can sell products, all for FREE because I know how to code.
+Keep reading if that intrigues you.

 ### Online licensing